pattcore/faceit-ai-bot/SECURITY.en.md

    - Potential impact
    - Suggested fix (if you have one)

-We'll respond within 48 hours and work on a fix plan.
+I'll respond within 48 hours and work on a fix plan.

 ## Disclosure Policy

-We follow responsible disclosure:
+I follow responsible disclosure:

 1. You report the vulnerability privately
-2. We acknowledge receipt within 48 hours
+2. I acknowledge receipt within 48 hours
-3. We work on a fix
+3. I work on a fix
-4. We release a patch and update
+4. I release a patch and update
-5. After release, we publish vulnerability details
+5. After release, I publish vulnerability details

 ## Security Recommendations